Who Controls The Learning Budget?

 Technology is increasingly allowing us in the learning industry to tailor and bespoke learning journeys for every individual learner.
-People with more and more specialised skills need more and more specialised learning.
+People with more and more specialized skills need more and more specialized learning.
 Cohorts are increasingly convened not to learn together but to buddy up, coach each other, provide community and share their challenges and triumphs.

 Learning practitioners are accepting that learning happens on the job, not in the conference room.
 And when we do need an injection of support or knowledge increasingly we are going on line or speaking to someone virtually (e.g. through a coaching app) rather than attending classes.

 When we accept this and embrace the changes that advances in technology allow us to make it does rather beg the question of who is best placed to make sensible decisions about how to spend money on learning.